Billionaire Ransom: Plot

 Kyle (Jeremy Sumpter) is the spoiled and entitled son of a wealthy father.
 He attends a party and meets Amy (Phoebe Tonkin), and they immediately hit it off.
 They leave the party together, and Kyle, still drunk, wrecks his car by losing control and flipping it over; he flees the scene and leaves Amy for dead.
 While his father does use his connections to get Kyle out of jail, he decides that the only way Kyle can learn responsibility is by being sent to a tough-love camp on a remote island in the UK for rich kids who messed up one too many times.

-Kyle is resistant at first, and is horrified to discover that Amy is also there; quite naturally, she despises him.
+Kyle is resistant at first and is horrified to discover that Amy is also there; quite naturally, she despises him.
 But just when Kyle is starting to warm up to his new life, and has started to patch things up with Amy, three mercenaries invade the camp, kill the counselors and security guards, and take the wealthy teens hostage.
 They demand one billion dollars from their parents, but Kyle who notices them manages to escape.
 He spends the night in an abandoned overturned car and in the morning decides to check things out.

 But as he moves on towards the facility, he encounters a stranger who reveals himself to be one of the mercenaries and points a loaded rifle at him.
-He forces Kyle to walk across a rope bridge and as they walking across Kyle intentionally shakes up the bridge, causing a struggle between the two of them.
-During the struggle Kyle manages to knock the rifle out of his hands, and causes both of them to fall into the river below.
+He forces Kyle to walk across a rope bridge and as they walk across Kyle intentionally shakes up the bridge, causing a struggle between the two of them.
+During the struggle, Kyle manages to knock the rifle out of his hands, and causes both of them to fall into the river below.
 Kyle survives but the mercenary dies from falling into the shallow end of the river breaking his neck in the process.

 Kyle manages to return to the facility at night and sneaks past the mercenaries and frees the other teens after they were tied up, they take all the supplies they can carry and arm themselves with some bows and arrows and take to the woods.
 After getting a fair distance away from the facility Kyle and one of the teens decide to split into two groups to make it harder for them to be tracked down.
 They take into the woods, and at around the same time the mercenaries discover that the teens have escaped and decide to track them down.